Employment and employee benefits in Hong Kong: overview

 Making an order that the employer not repeat or continue the discriminatory act or conduct.

 Making an order for employment, re-employment or promotion of the employee.

 Making an order that the employer pays damages for loss and injury to feelings.

-The time limit for bringing a claim in the district court under the SDO, DDO, FSDO or RDO is within 24 months from the latest of either:
+The time limit for bringing a claim in the District Court under the SDO, DDO, FSDO or RDO is 24 months from the latest of either:

 The date of the discriminatory act.

 The date a report is issued by the EOC in relation to the discriminatory act.

 Sexual harassment and harassment on the ground of disability or race.